arangodb/docs/3.5/graphs-smart-graphs.md

-Adding edge collections works the same as with General Graphs, but again, the collections are created by the SmartGraph module to set up sharding correctly so they must not exist when creating the SmartGraph.
+Adding edge collections works the same as with General Graphs, but again, the collections are created by the SmartGraph module to set up sharding correctly so they must not exist when creating the SmartGraph (unless they have the correct sharding already).

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline smartGraphCreateGraphHowTo3_cluster